StockNews.com Begins Coverage on Ashford (NYSEAMERICAN:AINC)

-StockNews.com started coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report published on Monday morning.
-The firm issued a buy rating on the financial services provider’s stock.
+StockNews.com assumed coverage on shares of Ashford (NYSEAMERICAN:AINC – Free Report) in a report released on Sunday.
+The brokerage issued a buy rating on the financial services provider’s stock.

-Separately, Oppenheimer lowered their price objective on shares of Ashford from $17.00 to $14.00 and set an outperform rating for the company in a research report on Friday, November 24th.
+Separately, Oppenheimer lowered their price objective on Ashford from $17.00 to $14.00 and set an outperform rating on the stock in a research report on Friday, November 24th.

 Ashford (NYSEAMERICAN:AINC – Get Free Report) last announced its quarterly earnings results on Wednesday, November 8th.
-The financial services provider reported $0.91 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.51 by ($0.60).
-The company had revenue of $181.22 million during the quarter, compared to the consensus estimate of $186.70 million.
+The financial services provider reported $0.91 earnings per share (EPS) for the quarter, missing the consensus estimate of $1.51 by ($0.60).
 Ashford had a negative net margin of 0.26% and a negative return on equity of 19.13%.
+The business had revenue of $181.22 million for the quarter, compared to analyst estimates of $186.70 million.

 An institutional investor recently raised its position in Ashford stock.
-Vanguard Group Inc. boosted its stake in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.6% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 81,717 shares of the financial services provider’s stock after buying an additional 4,314 shares during the quarter.
-Vanguard Group Inc. owned 2.71% of Ashford worth $1,400,000 as of its most recent SEC filing.
-Institutional investors and hedge funds own 12.95% of the company’s stock.
+Geode Capital Management LLC grew its position in shares of Ashford Inc. (NYSEAMERICAN:AINC – Free Report) by 5.4% during the fourth quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 17,369 shares of the financial services provider’s stock after purchasing an additional 883 shares during the quarter.
+Geode Capital Management LLC owned approximately 0.56% of Ashford worth $241,000 as of its most recent SEC filing.
+12.95% of the stock is currently owned by institutional investors.

 Ashford Company Profile